 Mr. Cezar Baião graduated in Economics from the Catholic University of Rio de Janeiro (PUC/RJ).
 Having joined Wilson Sons in 1994 as CFO, he currently acts as the CEO of operations in Brazil.
-From 1982 to 1989, he served as Money Market Manager at JP Morgan and also as Finance Director of Grupo Lachmann Agência Marítima, between 1989 and 1994.
-He is a member of the board of directors of the Brazilian Association of Public-Use Container Terminals (Abratec).
-Mr. Baião is also member of the Oil & Gas production Committee at the São Paulo Industry Federation (COMPETRO – FIESP) and Business Counsellor of Infrastructure at the Rio de Janeiro Industry Federation (FIRJAN).
+From 1982 to 1989, he served as Money Market Manager at JP Morgan and also as Finance Director of Grupo Lachmann, between 1989 and 1994.
+He is a member of the board of directors of the Brazilian Association of Public-Use Container Terminals (ABRATEC).
+Mr. Baião is also a member of the Oil & Gas production Committee at the São Paulo Industry Federation (COMPETRO – FIESP) and Business Counsellor of Infrastructure at the Rio de Janeiro Industry Federation (FIRJAN).

-Mr. Calbucci is part of the Wilson, Sons Group since 1979, where he started as a trainee.
+Mr. Calbucci has been part of the Wilson Sons Group since 1979, where he started as a trainee.
 He was responsible for starting the Offshore business in the Group, in 2003, and for consolidating the Wilson Sons Shipyard position as a major shipbuilding facility.
-Calbucci graduated in Marine Engineering from Escola Politécnica of the University of São Paulo.
-He is Director of Syndarma and vice president of Sinaval and Sindiporto.
-He is a recipient of the Tamandaré Merit Medal.
+Calbucci graduated in Naval Engineering from Escola Politécnica of the University of São Paulo.
+He is vice-president of Brazilian National Towage Association (Sindiporto) and Brazilian National Shipyards Association (Sinaval).
+He is a member of the Fiscal Board of the Brazilian National Shipowners Association (Syndarma) and a recipient of the Tamandaré Merit Medal.